xrdocs/cnbng/_tutorials/inception-server-deployment-guide.md

 </code>
 </pre>
 </div>

+**Note2:** Rerun of deploy utility doesnot work/ fix issues with previous deployment.
+It's always a good idea to clean up containers manually and before attemting to rerun ./deploy
+{: .notice--info}

 ## Verifications
 - We can login to the SMI Cluster Deployer CLI, using "ssh admin@localhost -p 2022" on Inception VM